unioan/DodoLayout/README.md

 # DodoLayout MVP
-The UI is inspired by the app belonging to one of the best pizza makers☺️ The app have been designed to resemble DodoPizza app.
+The UI is inspired by the app belonging to one of the best pizza makers☺️

+The app have been designed to resemble DodoPizza app.

 ## Objectives
-- to design UI of the first screen to have resemblence DodoPizza app;
+- to design UI of the first screen to have resemblence with DodoPizza app;
 - to make section with food categories stick to navigation bar;
 - to scroll catagory view until the first item from the selected category appears in the upper side of the screen;
 - to make buttons in the section with food categories;